leungjch/gotta-task-em-all/README.md

 This project was made in collaboration with [Justin Leung](https://github.com/leungjch).
 His version of the repository can be found [here](https://github.com/leungjch/gotta-task-em-all).
 I made this repository to set up the application on an iOS simulator.

+# Features
+- Forms created using `formik` and `yup`
+- Progress graphs created using `react-native-charts-wrapper`.
+- Creature name generation using a single state Markov chain.
+- Creation sprite generation using Perlin noise and canvas graphics from `react-native-webview`.

 # Dependencies included

 - react-navigation and all of its dependencies